vinc/littlewing/README.md

 Test
 ----

-Run the test suite from Cargo:
+Unit testing in Rust is wonderful.
+You can run the test suite directly from Cargo:

     $ cargo test